SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/onetrust.md

 Version: 1.1
 Updated: Feb 5, 2024

 OneTrust is a technology platform that helps organizations comply with privacy and security regulations like GDPR and CCPA by automating privacy assessments, data mapping, and consent management.
+CCPA by automating privacy assessments, data mapping, and consent management.

 ## Actions